Project-Herophilus/IntegrationFramework-HDF/iDaaS-Connect-BlueButton/README.md

 # iDAAS Connect BlueButton
-This project fetches Medicare data of an authenticated beneficiary through the [Blue Button API](https://bluebutton.cms.gov/) and sends it to a Kafka topic.
+iDaaS-Connect-BlueButton enables the connecting to and processing of Medicare data of an authenticated beneficiary through the
+[Blue Button API](https://bluebutton.cms.gov/) and sends it to a Kafka topic.
 This application serves as a webserver.
 User opens the served URL using a web browser and log into the Medicare database.
 The application will automatically fetch part A, B, C, and D data and sends it to a Kafka topic.
 Then other